tmrts/rkt/Documentation/trying-out-rkt.md

 ### Accessing the Vagrant VM and running rkt

-With a subsequent `vagrant ssh` you will have access to run rkt:
+With a subsequent `vagrant ssh rkt` you will have access to run rkt:

 ```
-vagrant ssh
+vagrant ssh rkt
 rkt --help
 ```